CraftKontrol/TD-Family-Injector/readme.md

 ## features:
 - Inject custom operator families into TouchDesigner projects
 - Add operators to the Op Menu under a "custom" section
-- Predefine operator names and colors for easy identification
+- Define family name and color for easy identification
+- Organize operators into categories using annotate containers
-- Simple GUI for managing and injecting operator families
+- Simple installation and uninstallation process

 ## Usage:
 - Clone the repository in your prefered folder